GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.09.06

+Upddated `gam print|show shareddrives', `gam print|show shareddriveacls', `gam print shareddriveorganizers` to display the Shared Drives in ascending name order; the API returns them in an unidentifiable order.

 ### 7.09.05

 Improved output of `gam info|show chromeschemas [std]` to more accurately display the schemas.